Work with XML and JSON

 operation fetchCastForFilm(FilmId):ActorList

-We’ve written a bit more Taxi here, as we chose not to work with the service’s XSD directly (e.g., it wasn’t available, or it didn’t exist).
-If these services published XSDs or WSDLs, we could’ve leveraged them, and only needed to declare the Taxi scalars, such as FilmId.
+More Taxi has been written here than normal because you’re not working with the service’s XSD directly (e.g., it wasn’t available, or it didn’t exist).
+If the services published XSDs or WSDLs, you could have leveraged those and only declared the Taxi scalars, such as FilmId.

 Fetch the list of films